 Protecting Teen Safety by Opposing Dangerous Mandated Notification Laws

-Three times in the past four years California voters have been faced with ballot initiatives to determine whether the state should mandate parental notification prior to a minor terminating a pregnancy.
+Three times in the past six years California voters have been faced with ballot initiatives to determine whether the state should mandate parental notification prior to a minor terminating a pregnancy.
 Incredibly, the proponents of this dangerous initiative have ignored the voters and filed a fourth initiative.
 We must say no, No, NO, and NO AGAIN!

 How are Mandated Notification Laws Harmful to Teens?